Sabrimala #2: Petitioners Argue Exclusion Violates Right Against Untouchability and To Free ExpressionSabarimala Temple Entry

 However, the bench was not convinced to give expansive interpretation to Article 17.
 It prodded the counsel to argue on the lines that the religious custom would not enjoy protection under Article 25(1) and Article 26(b) of the Constitution.
 In a last effort, Mr. Ramchandran tried to convince the bench by referring to former Chief Justice B.P.
 Sinha’s dissent in Saiffudin, where he held that religious excommunication violates Article 17.

 Mr. Ramchandran concluded by saying that disallowing women from entering the Sabarimala temple is a form of untouchability – it equates menstruating women with notions of impurity.
 This kind of religious morality should not supersede constitutional morality.

-Mr. Abhishek Manu Singhvi, the counsel for the Devasom Board commenced his arguments.
+Senior Advocate Dr. Abhishek Manu Singhvi, the counsel for the Devasom Board commenced his arguments.
 He said that prohibition on entry of menstruating women into Sabrimala has to be seen in context of the chief deity Lord Ayappa being a “Naishtika Bharmacharya”( a celibate bachelor).
 He maintained that since Lord Ayyappa is a celibate deity, excluding menstruating women from entering Sabrimala is justified.
 He added that “it is physiologically impossible for women to observe 41 day penance”; restricting their entry is justified.
-To this, Chief Justice Misra responded that as menstruation is intrinsic to women’s biological identity, the religious cutom of observing penance for 41 days indirectly affects their rights.
+To this, Chief Justice Misra responded that as menstruation is intrinsic to women’s biological identity, the religious custom of observing penance for 41 days before entering the temple indirectly affects their rights.